top of page

 By Bus:

-Take bus to Woodlands Checkpoint → Clear Singapore Immigration → 5-minute bus ride → Clear Malaysia Immigration
+Take bus to Woodlands Checkpoint → Clear Singapore Immigration (touch-and-go) → 5-minute bus ride → Clear Malaysia Immigration

 The travelling time by bus or by train is just 5 minutes, the main difference is the number of people in the immigration and waiting area simultaneously during peak or non-peak periods.
 The number of immigration counters in operation will also play a part in determining queuing and waiting time — it is not a straightforward formula.